jamiekurtz/jamiekurtz.github.io/_drafts/2015-05-25-10-easy-tips-for-lean-and-clean-agile-development.md

 **Use great and popular tools**.
 There's nothing worse for a developer or tester or project manager than to start a new client or employer or project and be staring at an old or obscure source control or ticketing system.
 People quit jobs over crap like that.
 Developers will not hang around if they have to keep using old or difficult source control systems.
 At least not the good ones.
 Same is true for documentation tools, work item or ticketing tools, and build systems.
 A developer's decision to work with you can honestly come down to your tooling selection.

 I suggest that if you aren't using them now, just go with the Atlassian toolset.
 Are there better ones out there?
 Sure, for some scenarios.
 But you'll spend more time and money trying to find "the perfect tool" than is worth it.
-Just about any developer or tester or PM worth hiring these days will have at least some familiarlity with the Atlassian tools.
+Just about any developer or tester or PM worth hiring these days will have at least some familiarity with the Atlassian tools.
 And if not those specific tools, then at least their general concepts (e.g. Git source control, Wiki-based sites, user stories and task boards).
 This means: Stash source control, Jira work item tracking, Confluence online sites and documentation, Bamboo build system, and HipChat for online chat and collaboration.

 At the risk of sounding like a broken record... trust me.
 Model your enterprise projects after open source projects and your team will go much faster, more efficient, and will be much happier.

-#### 8. Set aside "core programming hours"
+#### 8. Set Aside "core programming hours"

-As a software engineer, I can honestly say that one of the greatest gifts you can give a developer (or tester) is a consistence uninterupted block of time in which to work.
+As a software engineer, I can honestly say that one of the greatest gifts you can give a developer (or tester) is a consistence uninterrupted block of time in which to work.
 The ability for your team members to get into a [flow](http://en.wikipedia.org/wiki/Flow_%28psychology%29) is crucial to its success in speed and efficiency.
 An environment conducive to flow (a.k.a. "the zone") is correspondingly an environment that fosters increased satisfaction and happiness, and reduced stress and frustration.

 Awareness of flow goes back thousands of years, with many studies on the topic over the past couple hundred.
 Bottom line, your team, your project, your product **needs** flow - and it's everyone's job to make sure it happens.
 Fight for flow.
 Don't let anyone or anything steal it from your team.

 This is where the concept of core programming hours comes into play.
 Try to ensure that each member of your development team has a good three or four hours everyday to get into flow - and stay there.
 Carve out time every day in which people know meetings won't happen, where phones can be turned off, and email and chat software can be shut down.
 Maybe start with only two hours at a time if that's all you can set aside.
 For example, everyday from 2 to 4pm is flow time.
 Then keep an eye on team velocity and overall well being.
-I gaurantee you will see increases in both.
+I guaranteed you will see increases in both.

 #### 9. Watch out for over-branching